Travel Agent Training and Education, 2024

 4. How much do they cost?

-Among hosts that offer education programs, 65% reported that their education fees are included in their startup or sign-on fees.
+Among hosts that offer travel agent training programs, 65% reported that their education fees are included in their startup or sign-on fees.

 5. How long does it take?